How to Improve Kidney Function

 Tailor your diet as needed to manage other conditions that increase your risk of kidney disease, such as high blood pressure or high cholesterol.

-Don’t smoke
+Don’t Smoke

-Smoking damages the body’s blood vessels, which can limit the flow of blood to the kidneys.
+If you smoke, it’s best to quit.
 Talk with your medical provider about a smoking cessation strategy that will work for you, which may include medications or other helpful tactics.

 Did you know that taking an excess amount of cold medication could damage your kidneys?

 Most cold medications — and many other over-the-counter medications — contain anti-inflammatories like ibuprofen.
-Taking too much of those meds or taking them along with another med containing that ingredient, can damage the kidneys.
+Taking too much of those meds or taking them along with another med containing that ingredient can damage the kidneys.

 Be careful to read ingredient labels and ask your doctor or pharmacist if you’re uncertain what you’re taking.